 - We take explosion accident cases on a contingency fee basis, which means that our clients only pay legal fees after we secure the compensation they need through a settlement or verdict.

-Let An Attorney Handle Explosion Injuries Due To Negligence Claims in Texas
+Let An Attorney Handle Explosion Injuries Due To Negligence Claims

 After an explosion causes an injury, victims need assistance from a skilled attorney with the resources and experience necessary to prove liability.
 In order to prove gross negligence, an explosion attorney will: